Efesto/presentations/remote_journal/markdown.md

 * Daily event in a calendar
 * You know the rest...

-Note: Everyone had his own little box in a video call and our usual appointment
+Note: Little video boxes, embarassed small-talk

 ### Partly it felt useless...
 * Communication already happened on Slack, before and after the daily
-* People weren't really sharing, they were just saying SOMETHING
+* No sharing, just say SOMETHING and go away
-* Communication without connection
+* Communication without human connection

 ### ...and partly it felt punishing
-* We had often to wait for someone who wasn't on time
+* Wait for someone who wasn't on time
-* Sometimes it was too long, sometimes too short (and we discussed it during retro)
+* Too long, too short (and we discussed it during retro)
-* People often weren't really paying attention
+* People pay attention to what they care for
 * Flow had to be interrupted for attending

-Note: why not dropping it completely?
+Note: and flow is a quite valuable currency for an engineer